dotnetcloud/SqsToolbox/README.md

     .WithDefaultExceptionHandler();
 ```

-Various builder extension methods exist to constomise the queue reader and message consumption.
-These are optional and provide convience use for common scenarios.
+Various builder extension methods exist to customise the queue reader and message consumption.
+These are optional and provide convenience use for common scenarios.

 The above code registers the polling queue reader, loading it's logical name and URL from an `IConfigurationSection`.